akimerslys/hltv-async-api/README.md

 # Features

+* Simple Usage (its realy simple)

 * New and modern fully async library

-* Supports proxy usage for rate-limiting and privacy
+* Supports proxy usage with huge amount of options

-* Automatically changes proxy if access is denied

 ---